How to Build a Minimalist Android Home Screen With Niagara Launcher

 Will switching launchers delete my apps or data?

-No. A launcher only changes how your home screen looks and behaves.
-Your installed apps, files, and accounts stay exactly where they are.
-You can return to your old launcher at any time through Android Settings under Default apps, and nothing is lost in the process.
+No. A launcher only changes how your home screen looks and works.
+Your installed apps, files, and accounts stay put.
+If you decide Niagara is not for you, switch back to your old launcher through Android Settings under Default apps, and nothing is lost.

 Does Niagara Launcher support widgets and icon packs?

-It supports popular third party icon packs, which help unify the look, and it offers a focused selection of widgets rather than a full grid.
-If you rely on lots of large widgets you may find it limited, but for a pared back home screen the available options cover most everyday needs.
+It reads popular third-party icon packs, which help unify the look, and it offers a focused set of widgets rather than a full grid.
+If you lean on lots of large widgets you will find it limited, and the more advanced widget placement is a Pro feature.
+For a pared-back screen, the free options cover most everyday needs.

 Does Niagara drain the battery or slow the phone down?

-In our testing it ran smoothly and felt light, since it loads far less on screen than a typical grid launcher.
-Because there are no constantly refreshing widget walls, it tended to be easy on resources on the devices we tried.
-Results vary by phone, but most users report no noticeable battery hit.
+It runs light in normal use, since it loads far less on screen than a typical grid launcher and there are no constantly refreshing widget walls to keep alive.
+Results vary by phone, but most people report no real battery hit.